PlainsightAI/legacy-docs/android-user-guide.md

     }
 }
 ```
-> Note: `initWithAPIKey` must be called in Application instance class before using Reach SDK at all
+> Note: `initWithAPIKey` must be called and executed successfully, at least once before using Reach SDK at all.

 ### Integrating Push Notifications